PASTAplus/PEP/peps/pep-25.md

 ### Schema Normalization

-- Partially normalize the `eventlog` table to reduce storage on the two highest-volume repeated-value columns
+- Partially normalize the `eventlog` table to reduce storage on repeated-value columns while keeping identity data in the token payload

-- The main `eventlog` table references these by integer FK, reducing row size significantly on a high-volume append-only table. `authSystem`, `groups`, and `category` are dropped entirely.
+- The main `eventlog` table uses an integer FK for normalized `userAgent`.
+Identity is stored only in nullable `ediToken` (`jsonb`) rather than duplicated in a separate `ediId` column.
+Queryability by `ediId` is preserved with an expression index on `ediToken->>'ediId'`. `authSystem`, `groups`, and `category` are dropped entirely.

 ### Replace `resource_reads` with a Materialized View